akaterra/unitsnap.js/readme.md

 * **addPathProcessor(path, serializer)** - adds "match to path" processor, the value having **path** will be serialized with **serializer**

-  Path can contain an asterisk ("*") as any number of characters and an underscore ("_") as a single character.
+  Path is a wildcard pattern with an asterisk ("*") as any number of characters and with a question mask ("?") as a single character.

 * **addRegexPathProcessor(regex, serializer)** - adds "match to regex path" processor, the value with path matched to the **regex** will be serialized with **serializer**.